keptn/keptn.github.io/content/docs/0.9.x/reference/bridge/manage_services/index.md

 ---

 The Bridge provides features to make managing services more convenient.
 It is possible to create and delete services directly from the UI.
-The following sections explain in detail which functionalities you can use to set up your services and where to find them.
+The following sections explain in detail, which functionalities you can use to set up your services and where to find them.

 This may also be interesting for you:

 * [Create a service with the CLI](https://keptn.sh/docs/0.9.x/reference/cli/commands/keptn_create_service/)

 ## Create a service in Bridge
-Going to the services settings, there is a "Create service" button.
+On the service settings page, you can find a "Create service" button.
-Clicking on this button opens a view to enter a valid name for the service.
+Clicking on this button opens a form where you can enter a name for the service.
+A valid service name contains lowercase letters, numbers, and hyphens.

 {{< popup_image
 link="./assets/service-settings.png"